fracaen/terraform-my-k8s/3-k8s-lab/README.md

     kubectl logs web-app-pod
     kubectl describe pod web-app

-You cannot connect to the IP listed by flask yet because you don't need to create a...
+You cannot connect to the IP listed by flask yet because you need to create a...

 ## Kubernetes Services
 Services expose a container or group of containers to access from outside the cluster.
 Services can also support load balancing across multiple pods.